We've partnered with TW2 Marketing for over 20 years - Joel Devos, COO, Wilson Turner Kosmo LLP

 California’s new law requiring at least one woman on publicly-traded companies’ boards of directors has many women excited by the opportunity the law creates but also unsure about how to get on a board or even if they are qualified.
-TW2’s Teresa Warren recently attended a program put on by the North San Diego Business Chamber on “What Will It Take to Get More Women on Boards?”
-She walked away with these suggestions:
+TW2 recently attended a program put on by the North San Diego Business Chamber on “What Will It Take to Get More Women on Boards?”
+We walked away with these suggestions:

 • Nonprofit and private boards are a great place to get the experience and training needed to serve on a public company’s board.